etienneschalk/tab-sorter-firefox/PRESENTATION.md

 ### 🙏 **Questions?**
 We're here to help!
 Reach out through GitHub issues or email.

+Question: How do I update the keyboard shortcuts mapping for the different sorting methods?
+Answer: The extension comes with predefined shortcuts for some of the proposed sorting methods.
+Changing them is handled by Chrome itself.
+You can change these here: chrome://extensions/shortcuts to change

+Question: Sort by most recently used do not work on Chrome.
+Answer: Indeed, this feature is not yet available on Chrome.

+Question: I encountered a problem!
+Answer: Please create an issue on GitHub: https://github.com/etienneschalk/tab-sorter-firefox/issues

 ### ⭐ **Love it?**
 Please rate and review on your browser's extension store!